 Here are some of the common attacks that proper website protection helps to prevent.

 DDoS refers to distributed denial of service.
 This is a website attack that is characterized by an overload of spoof visitors to your website.
 This kind of attack overwhelms your website making it inaccessible to your visitors.

 Most people know how virus attacks affect their personal computers.
 Virus and malware attacks also affect websites.
 There are different types of viruses and malware that affect websites.
 There are numerous

 Viruses and malware are infected via links to your websites.
 They will affect your website and your client’s computer.
 By clicking on the link, viruses infect website visitors’ computers.

 3. Automated Website Attacks

 Hackers do not just attack websites.
 They develop the viruses and malware that they then use to attack websites.
 Once the viruses and malware are developed, their deployment is automatic to attack any websites that are vulnerable.

-Another common website attack is the username and password theft.
-Successful admin username and password theft leads to the takeover of your website by attackers.
+Another common website attack is a username and password theft.
+Successful admin username and password theft lead to the takeover of your website by attackers.

 Attackers may also steal the usernames and passwords of your website visitors and compromise other aspects of their online activities.

 Now, that we have seen the benefits of the best website security services and the different types of attacks that you can experience on your website, let us see the different methods you can use to secure your website.